zackboll/opencv_core_ada/README.md

 - [ ] cubic solving
 - [ ] polynomial solving

-These features will require careful Ada result-type design, particularly for decompositions returning multiple matrices/vectors.
+These operations may require new Ada result types for decompositions returning multiple matrices or vectors.

 ---